neutron-org/testnets/quark/testcases/ICA+ICQ.md

 ### Generate the relayer address on Neutron and get testnet `$ntrn` tokens

-Testnet tokens are required for the operation of the IBC relayer. **You will specify the address used in this section in `hermes` configuration as the address on the Neutron chain.**
+Testnet tokens are required for the operation of the IBC relayer. **You will specify the address used in this section in [Hermes](#ibc-relayer) configuration as the address on the Neutron chain.**

 1. Go to the [Faucet](http://23.109.159.28/) and get tokens for your relayer address that is going to be used on the Neutron chain;
 2. Make sure tx is passed at the Neutron testnet explorer: http://23.109.159.28:3333/accounts/<your_relayer_address>.